dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 Save this file as `component.yaml` in Dapr's configuration folder.

-## Step 3: Running Dapr
+## Run Dapr

-Initialize Dapr by following the [tutorial]({{< ref get-started-api.md >}}), and make sure that your component Spec is placed in the right folder.
+[Initialize Dapr]({{< ref get-started-api.md >}}), and make sure that your component spec is placed in the right folder.

+{{% alert title="Note" color="primary" %}}
-> Note: 1.9.0 is the minimum Dapr version that supports gRPC-based Pluggable Components
-> specify the runtime version by using `--runtime-version` flag
+Dapr v1.9.0 is the minimum version that supports gRPC-based pluggable components.
+Run the following command specify the runtime version: `dapr init --runtime-version 1.9.0`
+{{% /alert %}}

 <!-- We should list the actual command line the user will be typing here -->

 That's it!
-Now we are able to call the statestore APIs via Dapr API.

-See it working by running
+Now you're able to call the state store APIs via Dapr API.
+See it in action by running the following.
+Replace `$PORT` with the Dapr HTTP port:

 ```shell
 curl -X POST -H "Content-Type: application/json" -d '[{ "key": "name", "value": "Bruce Wayne", "metadata": {}}]' http://localhost:$PORT/v1.0/state/prod-mystore
 ```

-Retrieve the value
+Retrieve the value, replacing `$PORT` with the Dapr HTTP port:

 ```shell
 curl http://localhost:$PORT/v1.0/state/prod-mystore/name
 ```

-> replace $PORT by Dapr http port

 {{% /codetab %}}

 {{% codetab %}}

-## Step 1: Build and Publish a container for your gRPC-based Component
+## Build and publish a container for your gRPC-based component

-As a prerequisite for running on kubernetes mode, your component must run as a container.
-Which means that it should be published first and accessible by your kubernetes cluster.
+Make sure your component is running as a container, published first and accessible to your Kubernetes cluster.

-## Step 2: Deploying Dapr on a Kubernetes cluster
+## Deploy Dapr on a Kubernetes cluster

-Follow the steps provided in the [Deploy Dapr on a Kubernetes cluster]({{< ref kubernetes-deploy.md >}}) docs and make sure you have a kubernetes cluster configured with Dapr version 1.9+.
+Follow the steps provided in the [Deploy Dapr on a Kubernetes cluster]({{< ref kubernetes-deploy.md >}}) docs and make sure you have a Kubernetes cluster configured with Dapr version 1.9+.

-## Step 3: Adding Pluggable Component Container in your Deployments
+## Add the pluggable component container in your deployments

-When running on kubernetes mode, gRPC-based Pluggable Components are side-car containers.
+When running on Kubernetes mode, gRPC-based pluggable components are sidecar containers.

-As gRPC-based Pluggable Components are backed by [Unix Domain Sockets][uds], the first step is configuring the deployment spec to ensure that the socket created by your Pluggable Component are accessible by Dapr runtime, to do that, you have to:
+Since gRPC-based pluggable components are backed by [Unix Domain Sockets][uds], make the socket created by your pluggable component accessible by Dapr runtime.
+Configure the deployment spec:

-1. mount volumes,
+1. Mount volumes
-2. hint Dapr where the mounted unix socket volume is and also,
+2. Hint to Dapr the mounted Unix socket volume location
-3. attach such volume to your Pluggable Component container.
+3. Attach volume to your pluggable component container

-Below you can see an example of a Deployment that configures a Pluggable Component:
+Below is an example of a deployment that configures a pluggable component:

 ```yaml
 apiVersion: apps/v1